dssg/cincinnati/README.md

 To ease the setup, a Dockerfile is provided which builds an Ubuntu 14.04 image with all dependencies included and properly configured.

 Most dependencies are needed for the ETL step, after the raw data is on the database, only Python (and a few packages) and psql is needed, hence, if you want, you can use the Docker image for the ETL phase only.
+However, the Docker container is the easiest way to run the pipeline and hence, the rest of this instructions assume you are running code inside the container.

 For information on how to setup Docker, see the [official docs](https://docs.docker.com/).